Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/project-description-volleyball.md

     playing on court
 -   `top-scorer = points overall - errors overall`

-Please add a column with the players’ errors per set and the team name to the top scorer files and update them on GitHub.
+Please add a column with the players’ errors per set (`errors per set = errors overall / sets played`) and the team name to the top scorer files and update them on GitHub.

 If a player appears in the top scorer ranking but not in the roster, please add the available information to the roster .csv-file and update